dianavile/Llenguatge-SQL/README.md

 2) where to find it in the database,
 3) and how to transform it (before it is returned).

-in SQL
-- a TABLE: Dog (ENTITY)
+- TABLE (ENTITY):Dog
-- ROW: puppie, huskie, labrador (SPECIFIC INSTANCE OF TYPE)
+- ROW (SPECIFIC INSTANCE OF TYPE): puppie, huskie, labrador
-- COLUMN: Taillenght, Fur Color (COMMON PROPERTIES)
+- COLUMN (COMMON PROPERTIES): Taillenght, Fur Color

 ## HOW TO RETRIEVE DATA FROM A SQL DATABASE?